Understanding Vancouver's Snow Removal Bylaw: Your Complete Guide to Compliance

 Unlike volunteer-dependent programs, Invictus Professional SnowFighters operates as a fully professional, ISO-certified snow removal company—the only one in the Pacific Northwest.
 Our residential snow removal service guarantees your sidewalks and driveways are cleared before the 10 AM deadline, every single time.

-For just $99, you can secure your spot on Invictus's winter schedule and ensure guaranteed compliance throughout the entire winter season.
+You can secure your spot on Invictus's winter schedule and ensure guaranteed compliance throughout the entire winter season.
 This small investment protects you from potential $250-$750 fines, eliminates personal injury risk, and provides complete peace of mind.

 Snow Removal Options Compared: Making the Right Choice